SebSept/ps_dev_base/README.md

 These commands are under the namespace `psdt` (PrestaShop Developement Tools).

 The first time a command is run, a composer script is also added.
-For example, the php-cs-fixer can be invoked with `composer csfix` this is a bit shorter.
+For example, the php-cs-fixer can be invoked with `composer psdt:php-cs-fixer`.
 You can even take an additionnal step by [defining an alias](https://duckduckgo.com/?q=linux+alias&t=github&ia=web).

 ## Provided commands